lukasroegner/homebridge-apple-tv-remote/README.md

 **isOnOffSwitchEnabled**: If set to true, a switch is exposed for changing on/off of the Apple TV.
 Defaults to `false`.

 **onOffSwitchName** (optional): Can be used to set the initial name that is displayed in the Home app.
 Useful for plugins like `homebridge-alexa`, where changing the name in the Home app is not propagated back to homebridge.

+**isOnOffTvEnabled**: If set to true, a TV accessory is exposed for changing on/off of the Apple TV.
+Defaults to `false`.

+**onOffTvName** (optional): The name of the TV that is displayed in the Home app.

 **isPlayPauseSwitchEnabled**: If set to true, a switch is exposed for changing the play state.
 Defaults to `false`.